pytorch/serve/examples/README.md

 * [Torchrec DLRM](torchrec_dlrm)

-## Serving Image Classifier Model for on-premise near real-time Video
+## Serving Image Classifier Model for on-premise near real-time video

 The following example demonstrates how to serve an image classification model with batching for near real-time video